Skip to main content

 Bill 34: Access to Information Act

-The Access to Information Act, Bill 34, aims to bring Alberta's access to information laws in line with other jurisdictions in the country.
+The province said the Access to Information Act, Bill 34, aims to bring Alberta's access to information laws in line with other jurisdictions in the country.

 “The bill will address key issues around definitions such as records to include electronic records, timelines for responding to requests and the ability for public bodies to proactively release information,” said Service Alberta and Red Tape Reduction Minister Dale Nally.